 - Set deadlines for tasks and projects.

-- Provide a clear outline of the process of how to approach problems, whether they be technical or social in nature.
+- Please provide a clear outline of the process of how to approach problems, whether they be technical or social.

-Working from home can be difficult, but with a few simple guidelines, you can make it work for you as well as for your boss or employees.
+Working from home can be difficult, but with a few simple guidelines, you can make it work for you and your boss or employees.

 - Working from home can help you save money on transportation, which means more money in your pocket.

 - You don’t have to commute to get to work!
-That’s a huge benefit for those who live far from their offices, or just want to stay out of traffic.
+That’s a massive benefit for those who live far from their offices or want to stay out of traffic.

-- Not having an office can make you feel that you’re not part of the team.
-However, it also gives you more freedom and flexibility that most people don’t have at work—and this can make your job more productive and enjoyable!
+- Not having an office can make you feel you’re not part of the team.
+However, it also gives you more freedom and flexibility that most people don’t have at work, making your job more productive and enjoyable!

-- If your boss doesn’t trust that you’ll get the job done at home, consider investing in a second computer.
-You can separate your personal life from professional activities like emails or phone calls with customers/clients/colleagues during business hours (or whatever times are agreed upon by everyone).
+- If your boss doesn’t trust you’ll do the job at home, consider investing in a second computer.
+You can separate your personal life from professional activities like emails or phone calls with customers/clients/colleagues during business hours (or whatever times everyone agrees).
 If nothing works well between both parties involved, perhaps working remotely isn’t right for either party after all.

-We hope that these tips will help you get started on the right foot and feel more confident about working from home.
-Remember to keep your workspace organized; separate your work from your personal life, and use the appropriate tools for each task.
-The most important thing is to be consistent in order to make this new lifestyle sustainable!
+We hope these tips help you start on the right foot and feel more confident working from home.
+Remember to keep your workspace organized, separate your work from your personal life, and use the appropriate tools for each task.
+The most important thing is consistency to make this new lifestyle sustainable!